-There are specialist collection companies such as Moorcroft and Wescot who work with lenders and are targeted with collecting outstanding debts.
+There are specialist collection companies such as Moorcroft and Wescot who work with lenders and are targeted at collecting outstanding debts.

-The creditors sometimes outsource their collection to these type of companies.
+The creditors sometimes outsource their collection of these types of companies.
 Debt collection companies set agreed terms on repayment arrears which provide amongst other things that you are treated fairly during the collection process.

-As alternative lenders do frequently sell debts which have become ?impaired? which means they have fallen into arrears.
+As alternative lenders do frequently sell debts that have become “impaired” which means they have fallen into arrears.